Sunny-117/robuild/README.md

 - Using [jiti](https://github.com/unjs/jiti) (`node --import jiti/register`)
 - Using [oxc-node](https://github.com/oxc-project/oxc-node) (`node --import @oxc-node/core/register`)
 - Using [unloader](https://github.com/sxzz/unloader) (`node --import unloader/register`)

+## Status

+> [!IMPORTANT]
+>
+> This is a proof of concept.
+Features are incomplete, and API and output behavior may change between 0.x versions.
+>
+> Feedback and contributions are very welcome!
+If you'd like to make changes with more than a few lines of code, please open an issue first to discuss.

 ## Prior Arts